MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

-## What is Sales Line Suggestions with Copilot?
+## <a name="what-is-sales-line-suggestions-with-copilot"></a>What is Sales Line Suggestions with Copilot?

 Sales line suggestion with Copilot can assist with creating lines on sales documents such as sales quotes, orders, and invoices based on structured input or natural language.
 The feature isn't a general-purpose chat, but a highly specific and integrated experience that you can use on sales documents.
 The feature offers two distinct skills that help you find data about individual products or the entire documents.

-## What are capabilities of sales line suggestions with Copilot?
+## <a name="what-are-capabilities-of-sales-line-suggestions-with-copilot"></a>What are capabilities of sales line suggestions with Copilot?

 * Find products